World Series Cricket: Legacy

 World Series Cricket changed the game in many ways.
 Due to the punishing schedule, cricketers had to be fitter than ever before.

 Night matches have become very common, in all forms of the game, with the recent innovation of the Day-night test proving popular.
 Players became full-time professionals, and at least in the larger cricketing nations are very well-paid, mainly through television rights; broadcasters now have a huge say in the running of the game.
 With the advent of Twenty20 cricket, players can now play in many domestic leagues around the world and attract high salaries, partly due to broadcast rights.
-The Indian Premier League only trails the NFL in terms of per-match value of broadcast rights, sitting at USD 15.1 million per match, for a deal worth USD 6 billion running from 2023-27.
+The Indian Premier League only trails the NFL in terms of per-match value of broadcast rights, sitting at US$15.1 million per match, for a deal worth US$6 billion running from 2023 to 2027.